 We only engage with clients where we have the necessary capacity, skills and expertise to offer the highest possible standards of service and care, to meet client expectations and to ensure that the acceptance does not prejudice our independence, objectivity or integrity.
 All new assignments require approval before the appointment is confirmed with a formal letter of engagement and before the assignment starts.
 This approval is by the appropriate lead partner.
 In cases of identification of potential conflicts, approval is required by the head of ethics.
-Approval is obtained for AML and sanctions purposes from our Head of Compliance, Haroulla Arkade.
+Approval is obtained for AML, sanctions and other risk from our Compliance Team.

-In certain circumstances, consultation with the Firm's CEO or \mbox{GTIL} is required.
+In certain circumstances, consultation with the Firm's CEO or GTIL is required.